AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 Backpropagation is an algorithm commonly employed to train neural networks.
 By training, we mean to make the network identify some patterns.

 So far, we built a network as a set of neurons, each being initialized with random weights and random biases.
 Conceptually, backpropagation is an algorithm for supervised learning of gradient descent (next chapters will cover this terminology).
 In practice, this algorithm will find adequate weights and biases to identify patterns from the input values.
-This chapter focuses on informally presenting the algorithm and providing an implementation of it.
+This section focuses on informally presenting the algorithm and providing an implementation of it.
 Subsequent chapters will provide a theoretical foundation of the algorithm.

 The backpropagation algorithm is composed of three steps: